alemart/speedy-vision/README.md

 **FAST algorithm**

-For any variation of the FAST algorithm[1], the `settings` object accepts the following keys:
+For any variation of the FAST algorithm[1], the `config` object accepts the following additional keys:

-* `sensitivity: number`.
-A number between `0.0` and `1.0`.
-The higher the number, the more features you get.
 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.
 * `denoise: boolean`.
 Whether or not to apply a gaussian filter to denoise the image before finding the features.
 Defaults to `true`.

-Note: `sensitivity` is an easy-to-use parameter and does *not* map linearly to `threshold`.
+Note: `config.sensitivity` is an easy-to-use parameter and does *not* map linearly to `config.threshold`.

 [1] Rosten, Edward; Drummond, Tom.
 "Machine learning for high-speed corner detection".
 European Conference on Computer Vision (ECCV-2006).